SJinji/fashion-influencer-segmentation/README.md

 # Heuritech Technical Test Submission

-This repository contains my submission for the Heuritech Senior Data Scientist technical test.
+This repository contains my submission for the Heuritech Data Scientist technical test.
 The project focuses on **social media account segmentation** using fashion-related data.
 The goal is to analyze and improve the current segmentation methodology, providing actionable insights into user behavior and fashion trends.

 ---